Leadership

 • Swimmer Pushing Water: Push water backward (action), water pushes swimmer forward (reaction).

-• Rocket Propulsion: Exhaust gases downward (action), rocket upward (reaction).
+• Rocket Propulsion: As the exhaust gases are pushed downward (action), the rocket propels upward (reaction) according to Newton’s third law.

 2. Conservation of Linear Momentum: The Unchanging Total

-The law of conservation of linear momentum states:
+The principle of linear momentum conservation explains that:

 “In an isolated system (no external forces), the total momentum before a collision equals the total momentum after the collision.”